1. Either envy or anger is considered sin.

 The original puzzle does indicate the colour red twice, but though it is not mentioned in the introduction, they count the red duplicate only once.
 So there is one more "hidden" colour in that paragraph.

-I think you deserve a and a and a for your efforts.
+I think you deserve a :ribbon: and a :trophy: and a :chocciebar: for your efforts.

 Regards,